gae-init/gae-init-docs/main/templates/tutorial/create.md

 {% raw %}

-There are a few things that we need to do in order to start adding new contacts to the database.
+There are a few things that we need to do in order to start adding new contacts into the datastore.
 In short we're going to create a Form, a Handler and a Template.

 ### Contact Create Form